rcgsheffield/sheffield_hpc/FAQs.rst

 To query if your job has been killed due to insufficient memory please see the cluster specific "**Investigating finished jobs**" sections on our  :ref:`Job Submission and Control page <job_submission_control>`.

-To request more memory and for information on how to assess sensible resource amounts please refer to our :ref:`Choosing appropriate compute resources page <choosing_appropriate_compute_resources>`.
+To request more memory and for information on how to assess sensible resource amounts please refer to our :ref:`Choosing appropriate compute resources page <Choosing-appropriate-compute-resources>`.

 .. _real-vs-virt-mem: